clegergh/DATA/Assignments/1_first_push_github.md

 - contribute to our conversation about version control

+- start communicating using GitHub

 ### Reminder

 We went over this process in class.
 Instructions in this section are a reminder in case you missed a step.

 Join the MtADATA3101 GitHub Organization.
 An email invitation was sent to the email address you used to set up your GitHub account.
-Remember to check that email for notifications if you set up GitHub with a non-MtA account!
+Remember to check that email for notifications if you set up GitHub with a non-MtA account.

 Create a version control project in RStudio and link it to your personal repository in MtADATA3101.
 Follow the the steps in section